Updated October 7, 2023

 Investment Banking Career Road

 The Journey in an Investment Bank takes work.
 The career of an investment banker progresses along a fairly standard path.
 Investment banking positions from junior to senior are:

 - Vice President

 - Managing Director

 The role of an Investment banker varies depending on the level of experience.
-Junior bankers, like analysts or associates, spend a lot of time preparing financial modeling, working on company research, presentations, and deal execution.
-But on the other hand senior bankers such as the directors or the managing directors, spend more time in building client relations, giving strategic advice, and winning new business opportunities for their bank.
+Junior bankers, like analysts or associates, spend much time preparing financial modeling, working on company research, presentations, and deal execution.
+On the other hand, senior bankers, such as the directors or the managing directors, spend more time building client relations, giving strategic advice, and winning new business opportunities for their bank.